Walk in the footsteps of the condemned King Charles I and stand on the spot where he was executed

 Shop online

-Our wonderful collection of gifts and souvenirs are all inspired by the Banqueting House.
+Discover our wonderful collection of gifts and souvenirs inspired by Banqueting House.